devesh-002/nlp_project/README.md

 - `arch` can take one of vanilla, hierarchical
 - `task` can take one of 3-way-classification, minority-classification,sentence-ordering or sentence-score-prediction for GCDC dataset and only sentence-ordering for WSJ dataset
-- `model_name` defines transformer model to use. (by-default its's roberta-base)
+- `model_name` defines transformer model to use. (by-default its's roberta-base) For training custom model
 ```
 bash try.sh
 ```
+To make changes to try.sh file
 ```
 python3 main.py --arch <arch_name> --corpus <corpus_name>   --task <task_name>
 ```